ToxPlayers/Unity-Singleton-MonoBehaviors/README.md

     }
 }
 //shared instance base on Inheritance
-//everytime a new SomeOtherClass is called awake it will steal the SomeClass Instance public class SomeOtherClass : SomeClass
+//everytime a new SomeOtherClass's awake is called it will steal the SomeClass Instance public class SomeOtherClass : SomeClass
 {
     protected override void OnAnyAwake()